brillout/wildcard-api/docs/readme.template.md

 ### What is Wildcard

-Wildcard is a JavaScript library to create an API between your frontend and your Node.js server.
+Wildcard is a JavaScript library to create an API for your Node.js server that is consumed by your frontend.

 With Wildcard,
-creating an API is as easy as creating a JavaScript function:
+creating an API endpoint is as easy as creating a JavaScript function:

 ~~~js
 // Node.js server